1965 The Fall of the Yankee Empire

 The New York Yankees.
 Those very four words conjure up visions of eternal championship glory.
 Nearly a half-century after Babe Ruth boisterously and magnificently came on board, baseball’s lone superpower piled up one World Series triumph after another; around the country, young ballplayers dreamed of donning Yankee pinstripes and playing alongside the best of the best.
 To these kids, there was no second choice.

 Boasting an arrogance backed by triumphant results, the Yankees were both revered and detested by the rest of the baseball world.
 In an astonishing 44-year period starting in 1921, the Yankees reached the World Series 29 times and won 20 of them.
-Even when they didn’t reach the Fall Classic, they were close, often finishing second or third—though anything less than first was considered an embarrassment to the Yankee establishment.
+Even when they didn’t reach the Fall Classic, they were close, often finishing second or third—though anything less than first was considered an embarrassment to the Yankees establishment.

-The Yankees entered 1965 looking for an unprecedented sixth straight American League pennant.
+New York entered 1965 looking for an unprecedented sixth straight American League pennant.
 But they would soon discover that they’d been living out the autumn of their reign in advance of a prolonged nuclear winter that was about to set in for the franchise.

-After losing a tight seven-game World Series to the St. Louis Cardinals the year before, prospects for a Yankee rebound looked encouraging.
-They hired the man who helped beat them—former Cardinal manager Johnny Keane—and were now bankrolled by the corporate millions of CBS, their new owners.
+After losing a tight seven-game World Series to the St. Louis Cardinals the year before, prospects for a Yankees rebound looked encouraging.
+They hired the man who helped beat them—former Cardinals manager Johnny Keane—and were now bankrolled by the corporate millions of CBS, their new owners.
 On the surface, these moves were the usual signs that the Yankees were playing their powerful percentages to assure a stay at the top, as they had always done in times of doubt.

 The 53-year-old Keane may have been a perfect fit for the tight-knit, intensely focused Cardinals, but he was all wrong for the Yankees, who were professional yet relaxed and free-spirited.
-Keane’s firebrand style of managing instantly alienated the players, while his strategies on the field—using speed, bunting and the hit-and-run—were foreign to Yankee hitters who normally relied on reaching base and waiting for the three-run homer.
+Keane’s firebrand style of managing instantly alienated the players, while his strategies on the field—using speed, bunting and the hit-and-run—were foreign to New York hitters who normally relied on reaching base and waiting for the three-run homer.

-Philosophical differences aside, Keane was also inheriting a Yankee lineup that was physically deteriorating in front of his very eyes.
+Philosophical differences aside, Keane was also inheriting a Yankees lineup that was physically deteriorating in front of his very eyes.
 “Break up the Yankees!” opposing fans continually cried during the team’s heyday.
 Keane’s Yankees were more on the verge of breaking down.

 Mickey Mantle began the final chapter of his career, one in which he would play out the string; various injuries limited him to hit just .255 with 19 home runs and 46 runs batted in.
-Roger Maris’ hand was misdiagnosed as a bruise when in fact it was a hairline fracture; he batted .239 with eight homers in 46 games.
+Roger Maris’ hand was misdiagnosed as a bruise when, in fact, it was a hairline fracture; he batted .239 with eight homers in 46 games.
 Elston Howard, two years removed from his 1963 MVP performance, struggled from a bad elbow and batted .233.
 Shortstop Tony Kubek hit just .218 while laboring with a bad back—for which he would retire from at the end of the year when told he risked permanent spinal damage.
 Jim Bouton, the young 18-game winner of 1964, suddenly lost velocity in his motion and descended to a miserable 4-15 record.
 Whitey Ford somehow managed to look respectable at 16-13 despite using an arm that often left him without feeling in his pitching hand.
 It was clear he was playing on borrowed time.

-A paranoid Keane was suspicious of the injured players and believed they played up their maladies to spite him.
+A paranoid Keane was suspicious of the injured players and believed they were playing up their maladies to spite him.
 The pressures of trying to spring the team to first place—and failing miserably—became so great, in one midseason game at Minnesota a strung-out Keane had to be given a time out and oxygen when he suffered a nervous breakdown in the dugout.

-Keane got no help from the normally reliable Yankee farm system.
-The quality of Yankee prospects had been in decline for several years, in part because the team arrogantly continued to shun both African-American blue-chippers and outrageous bonus baby contracts to potential superstars.
+Keane got no help from the normally reliable New York farm system.
+The quality of Yankees prospects had been in decline for several years, in part because the team arrogantly continued to shun both African-American blue-chippers and outrageous bonus baby contracts to potential superstars.
 Baseball had also introduced the free agent draft, which allowed an equitable process of each major league team picking the best high school and college players—with the worst teams picking first.
 Thus the Yankees could no longer go out and sign whomever, whenever; now, they would have to get in line like everyone else and wait their turn.

-Worse, the lineage of Yankee superstars was about to be severed.
+Worse, the lineage of Yankees superstars was about to be severed.
 Babe Ruth gave way to Lou Gehrig, who gave way to Joe DiMaggio, who gave way to Mantle, who gave way to…Roger Repoz?
-That’s what Yankee farm director Johnny Johnson kept insisting to the media.
+That’s what Yankees farm director Johnny Johnson kept insisting to the media.
 Repoz reported to New York halfway through the 1965 season and hit 12 home runs—but at the expense of a .220 average and 57 strikeoutsRepoz would ultimately spend nine years in the majors—only a handful of them with the Yankees—and hit a collective .224 with 82 career home runs. in 218 at-bats.

 The Yankee Way had hit a dead end.
 In 1965, the Yankees would finish sixth in the ten-team AL at 77-85—New York’s worst finish since 1925, when Babe Ruth’s bellyache seriously disrupted the team.
 It would get worse in 1966; Keane was fired after a listless 4-16 startKeane would not have long to reflect on his experience; he died of a heart attack near Houston a year later.—and the team languished to a rare last-place result.

-“This is a great circumstance, the Yankees in depression,” new Yankee president Mike Burke would proudly spin toward the end of 1966.
+“This is a great circumstance, the Yankees in depression,” new Yankees president Mike Burke would proudly spin toward the end of 1966.
 “We have the opportunity to create a whole new level of excitement for Yankee fans.”
-In other words, the spoiled nature of the diminishing Yankee fan base had been flushed out.
+In other words, the spoiled nature of the diminishing Yankees fan base had been flushed out.
 Now they could learn to appreciate an underdog—something their team would be for the next ten years.

 As the mighty Yankees plunged, it was only poetic justice that their replacement at the top of the AL standings would be the Minnesota Twins—the franchise formerly known as the Washington Senators, with all of six winning seasons to its credit since making its last World Series appearance in 1933.

 As bad luck would have it for baseball fans in the Nation’s Capitol, their originally loathed Senators would quickly transform into a contender once relocated to the Twin Cities, while they would be stuck with a replacement expansion version of the Senators that would continue the losing tradition of Washington baseball.
 The Twins’ talent in bloom seized on the new enthusiasm of larger crowds in Minnesota and, through the early 1960s, shed the losing image that remained unshakeable in D.C.
-In 1965, the Twins finally broke through with an impressive 102-60 campaign, never allowing any of their contendersFinishing second, seven games back, were the Chicago White Sox—piloted by the luckless Al Lopez, who would manage a ballclub to second place for the tenth time in 15 years. to challenge towards season’s end.
-And as if to play a cruel trick on their former Senator diehards, the Twins clinched the pennant on September 26—in Washington, against the replacement Senators.
+In 1965, the Twins finally broke through with an impressive 102-60 campaign, never allowing any of their contendersFinishing second, seven games back, were the Chicago White Sox—piloted by the luckless Al Lopez, who would manage a ballclub to second place for the tenth time in 15 years. to challenge toward season’s end.
+And as if to play a cruel trick on their former D.C. diehards, the Twins clinched the pennant on September 26—in Washington, against the replacement Senators.